 On the way up the hill was the rock which gave Ueshi Castle its name.
 Legend has it that a celestial maiden laid her robes on the rock and bathed.

 The main enclosure houses a ferroconcrete imitation donjon which makes you wonder whether the celestial maid had helped them bring the material up.

 Monuments within the perimeter of the main enclosure.

 Below the view from the main enclosure: clearly visible Lake Togo Pond and the Sea of Japan.

-- Access: (To parking space) 12km from Aoya-Hawai Road Tomari-Togo IC via Prefectural Route 22
+- Access: 12 kilometres to the parking lot from Aoya-Hawai Road Tomari-Togo Interchange via Prefectural Route 22